 John admits that most firms are on a continuum between being a collection of sole practitioners sharing office space and “a true team-oriented environment where there’s no straying from the firm, its policies and goals, with little tolerance for bad behavior and underperformance,” he says.

 In light of this, to attain the highest value from CRMs, John believes firms should:

-1. Show lawyers real-world examples of how CRM drives success.
-Introduce CRM to an office or practice group that exhibits sharing and teamwork, then showcase how it has helped them get business that they couldn’t have gotten independently.
+1. Show lawyers real-world examples of how CRM drives firm success.
+Introduce CRM to a law office or practice group that exhibits sharing and teamwork, then showcase how it has helped them get business that they couldn’t have gotten independently.